Slow-ish fashion talk from a "lady priest"

 Hi!
 I’m Leah

-I’m a longtime blogger, Episcopal priest, avid thrifter, and singer currently living in Austin, TX with my husband, Daniel, and our two cats.
+I’m an Episcopal priest, longtime blogger, freelance writer, avid thrifter, and singer living in Austin, TX with my husband, Daniel, and our two cats.

 As a “woman of the cloth” who wears a clergy collar more often than not, I have been on a journey to rediscover my personal style.
 Join me as I share outfits, reflections, and stories about my life as a “lady priest” in a context where men are still considered the archetype and women leaders are still judged by the way they look.